Distribution

 • To develop and expand audiences for Canadian independent film

-• To maintain archival and access copies of all works in our collection and to ensure that they are accessible for research and viewing for current and future generations
+• To maintain archival and access copies of all works in our collection and to ensure that they are accessible for research and viewing for both current and future generations

-This department is dedicated to enabling the unique artistic vision created by independent film and video makers to be accessible to as broad an audience as possible (regional, national and international), and to educating audiences to the quality of artistic work created by local and Canadian film and video artists.
+This department is dedicated to enabling the unique artistic vision created by independent film and video makers to be accessible to as broad an audience as possible (regional, national, and international), and to educating audiences to the quality of artistic work created by local and Canadian film and video artists.

 The WFG is a member of the Independent Media Arts Alliance (IMAA) which has set a minimum fee schedule for film rentals.
 We also consult the CARFAC rate card for certain screening and opportunities.
 We strongly encourage all film festivals and screening venues to pay artist fees although we are aware this is not always possible.
-We acknowledge that many film festivals are career building venues that can offer a substantial amount of exposure to filmmakers, and as such we do not limit our screening submissions and opportunities only to those venues that do pay although the payment of artist fees guides our submission decisions greatly.
+We acknowledge that many film festivals are career-building venues that can offer a substantial amount of exposure to filmmakers, and as such we do not limit our screening submissions and opportunities only to those venues that do pay although the payment of artist fees guides our submission decisions greatly.
 We expect all catalogue requests to be paid opportunities.

 If you are a filmmaker looking to place your film with us please read Distribute Your Film with Us to learn more and use our online Submission Form to easily submit your film to us.